Wild Metamorphosis Was a Hit!

 Enemy Contest Prizes:

-Entrants whose ideas are selected to appear in the game in some form will receive:
+Entrants whose ideas are selected for a prize will receive:

 - Recognition in the Nova Drift Blog, Discord, and Reddit.